Political Science and Asian and Asian American Studies

 - Critical Theory [graduate seminar]

-“Fantasies of Asian American Kinship Disrupted: Identification and Disidentification in Michael Kang’s The Motel,” Critical Philosophy of Race (2016) [forthcoming]
+“Fantasies of Asian American Kinship Disrupted: Identification and Disidentification in Michael Kang’s The Motel,” Critical Philosophy of Race 4, no. 1 (2016)

-“Reconsidering the Jefferson-Hemings Relationship: Nationalist Historiography without Nationalist Heroes, Racial Sexuality without Racial Significance,” Political Research Quarterly (2013)
+“Reconsidering the Jefferson-Hemings Relationship: Nationalist Historiography without Nationalist Heroes, Racial Sexuality without Racial Significance,” Political Research Quarterly 66, no. 3 (2013)

-“Mark Bevir’s Democratic Governance in Radical Democratic Perspective,” International Journal of Organizational Theory and Behavior 14.4 (2011) [review essay]
+“Mark Bevir’s Democratic Governance in Radical Democratic Perspective,” International Journal of Organizational Theory and Behavior 14, no. 4 (2011) [review essay]

-“The Japanese Internment and the Racial State of Exception,” Theory and Event 10.1 (2007)
+“The Japanese Internment and the Racial State of Exception,” Theory and Event 10, no. 1 (2007)